 One particular flavonoid is a sweet recipe for brain health – dark chocolate.
 Studies in animals show that a subgroup of flavonoids in dark chocolate called flavanols, enhance connections between brain cells and protect cells against the ill effects of toxins.
 Dark chocolate is also good for the blood vessels in your brain.
 The flavanols in your favorite dark chocolate bar enhance the release of nitric oxide.
 The release of this gaseous compound causes blood vessels to be more flexible and helps lower blood pressure.

 While you don’t want to overdo it, two squares of dark chocolate daily may be beneficial for your brain AND your heart.
 One study showed those who ate dark chocolate at least once a week had better cognitive performance than those who ate it less.
 Choose your dark chocolate carefully though.
-Dark chocolate varies in the amount of flavanols it contains.
-Look for one that is at least 70% cacoa and is low in sugar.
+Dark chocolate varies in the number of flavanols it contains.
+Look for one that is at least 70% cacao and is low in sugar.
 Too much sugar could potentially negate some of the benefits you get from munching on dark chocolate.
 Avoid milk chocolate and white chocolate, especially white chocolate, since it contains none of these brain-healthy chemicals.

 Vitamins and Minerals